Amended at the Annual General Meeting, September 22nd 2017

 Annual General Meeting, Quorum and voting rights

-Section 6.3 Each Diplomate has the right to vote.
+Each Diplomate has the right to vote.
 He/she has to be present at the Annual or Extraordinary General Meetings to do so, except in case of postal or electronic ballot (section 6.5).
 Each Diplomate has one (1) vote.
-Non-practising and retired diplomats have no voting rights.
+Non-paying diplomats have no voting rights.

-Section 6.4 The quorum required for holding a meeting is two-thirds of the voting members of the College.
+The quorum required for holding a meeting is one fourth (25%) of the voting members of the College.
 Voting must be in person except in the case of electronic ballot.
 The Executive Committee decides if the vote is to be taken orally or on paper.
 Votes can be: in favor, against or one can abstain.
 For all decisions, except as designated elsewhere, a simple majority of the voting members present or participating in an electronic vote is sufficient.

 Proposed amendments to this Constitution shall be submitted to the President for study prior to the 31st of December.
-Any proposed amendment shall be distributed to the membership with a recommendation by the Officers, at least 30 days prior to the annual meeting and shall be brought to a vote of the diplomates at the next annual meeting.
-An affirmative vote of at least two-thirds of the voting diplomates present or participating in an electronic vote shall be required for adoption.
+Any proposed amendment shall be distributed to the membership with a recommendation by the Officers, at least 30 days prior to the Annual General Meeting and shall be brought to a vote of the Diplomates at the next annual meeting.
+An affirmative vote of at least two-thirds of the voting Diplomates present or participating in an electronic vote shall be required for adoption.
 The officers may also organize a postal or electronic ballot.

 Dissolution of the College